tyleretters/nor.the-rn.info/_posts/2022-03-25-coral-carrier-incarnadine.md

 date: 2022-03-25
 tags: ['Coral Carrier Incarnadine']
 ---
-*Reminder: Northern Information, LLC respects your digital sovereignty.
-I never track you and I never post paid content.
-This is node 25/31 of Operation March.*

 ![Coral Carrier Incarnadine](/assets/images/coral-carrier-incarnadine.gif)

 A small team and I have been working on a game for several months.
 It is called Coral Carrier Incarnadine.
 You can follow development here: [https://cci.dev](https://cci.dev)<!--x-->